On the use of ferroelectric material in the detection of dark matter axions: Electrical biasing of ferroelectrics

-Since the haloscope should operate at the minimum temperature, an increment of this will reduce the sensitivity of the experiment since $T_{sys}$ will increase.
-So the practical variation of permittivity is probably through electrical biasing.
-We will have to check which one is the best solution taking into account the compromise "Spurious free range - C factor - Tuning range".\\
+Since the haloscope should operate at the minimum temperature, an increment in temperature to control de KTO films will reduce the sensitivity of the experiment, since $T_{sys}$ will increase and $Q_0$ will decrease.
+Therefore, the best option to change the permittivity of the KTO films appears to be the electrical biasing.\\

-If we want to apply voltage to these films, the position of the electrodes have to be considered carefully.
-For the fixing of the ferroelectric films, small slits at the haloscope walls are needed, making also internal access possible for the biasing cables, thus avoiding high losses due to parasitic elements that could be introduced in other regions with higher electromagnetic fields.
-Leakage through biasing holes can be considered negligible.
-The electrodes would be positioned at the two closest surfaces.\\
+In the application of a static voltage to these films, the position of the electrodes has to be considered carefully.
+Small holes at the haloscope walls are needed to provide internal access for the biasing DC cables.
+In addition, a suitable notch filter should be designed at the biasing section for avoiding high losses (and $Q_0$ reduction) due to the parasitic elements that could be introduced from non desirable frequencies.
+The electrodes would be positioned at the two closest surfaces, as it is shown in Figure~\ref{fig:Electrodes}.
+The biasing cables and access openings are positioned close to the corners where the surface current is minimum for the $TE_{101}$ mode.\\

-DC bias contacts and deposition technology strongly depend on the test cavity design \cite{EuclidTechlabs}.
-If the operational mode of the design has no electric field components parallel to the KTO crystal surface, the DC contacts can be made either with high conductivity or with superconducting materials.
-In this case, there are no additional currents along the KTO crystal surface, thus providing no Q factor degradation of the cavity.
-In the case of normal conducting electrodes, high conductivity materials can be deposited, and adhesion/thermal expansion matching layers applied to ensure low microwave losses in the electrodes.
+DC bias contacts and deposition technology strongly depend on the haloscope cavity design \cite{EuclidTechlabs}.
+If the operational mode of the design has no electric field components parallel to the KTO surface, the DC contacts can be made either with high conductivity or with superconducting materials.
+In the case of normal conducting electrodes, high conductivity materials can be deposited and adhesion/thermal expansion matching layers are applied to ensure low microwave losses in the electrodes.
 An alternative option can be superconducting contact deposition.
-In \cite{Spartak}, a resonator was fabricated on single-crystal (100) KTO discs $0.5\times10$ mm, and epitaxial-grade polished.
+In \cite{Spartak}, a resonator was fabricated on single-crystal (100) KTO discs $0.5\times10$~mm and epitaxial-grade polished.
 Double-sided superconducting YBCO (or Yttrium Barium Copper Oxide) films were deposited using the co-evaporation technique \cite{Spartak}.\\

-In many currently considered haloscope cavity designs, the operating TM modes have their field components parallel to the DC contact surface for the KTO crystals at an optimal place inside the cavities.
-In this case, to prevent Q-factor degradation, the conducting but high resistivity DC bias contacts have to be deposited on the crystal surface \cite{EuclidTechlabs}.
+In many currently considered haloscope cavity designs such as the case studied in this paper, the operating TE modes have their field components parallel to the DC contact surface for the KTO films.
+In this case, to prevent $Q_0$ degradation high resistivity contacts can be used to introduce the biasing.
+In this scenario the conducting but high resistivity DC bias contacts have to be deposited on the crystal surface, as discussed in \cite{EuclidTechlabs}.\\